groupserver/gs.group.type.set/docs/index.rst

 -----

 Before a group-type can be set the old type has to be unset.
-Adaptors for clearing the configuration for a given group-type provide the :class:`gs.group.type.set.interfaces.IUnsetType` interface.
+Facades (adapters) for clearing the configuration for a given group-type provide the :class:`gs.group.type.set.interfaces.IUnsetType` interface.
 They are registered using ZCML similar to the following

 .. code-block:: xml